University Hall - University Hall Outreach Bursary

 For: Assistance with accommodation

-These bursaries are distributed to students living across the breadth of rural Western Australia, metropolitan Perth and surrounds, indigenous students, undergraduates and postgraduates.
+These bursaries are distributed to students living across the breadth of rural Western Australia, metropolitan Perth and surrounds, undergraduates and postgraduates.
 The categories and areas are as follows:

-Undergraduate student: Metropolitan Perth and surrounds (3 bursaries)
+- Undergraduate student: Metropolitan Perth, Peel and surrounds (2 bursaries)

 - Pilbara Region (1 bursary)